turnkeylinux-apps/mysql/README.rst

 =============================================

-`MySQL`_ is a relational database management system (RDBMS) which has more than 11 million installations, and is owned by Sun Microsystems.
+`MySQL`_ is a relational database management system (RDBMS) which has more than 11 million installations, and is owned by Oracle.
 MySQL is a fast, stable, robust, easy to use, and true multi-user, multi-threaded SQL database server.